kd-research/Techies/docs/01-Getting-Started-With-Techies.md

 This runs a special **self-introduction task** and will generate a natural-language explanation of the crew.

-> ⚠️ Requires access to system runtime path.
-If you’re using a custom `TECHIES_RUNTIME`, make sure to include:
+> Warning: Requires access to system runtime path.
+If you're using a custom `TECHIES_RUNTIME`, make sure to include:
 > ```bash
 > export TECHIES_RUNTIME=$(techies get_runtime_path):/your/custom/path
 > ```

 ---

-## ▶️ Run a Crew
+## Run a Crew

 You can run a predefined crew using the `run` command.

-### 🧩 Step 1: Run a Hierarchy Crew
+### Step 1: Run a Hierarchy Crew

 This generates a structured XML hierarchy for a game idea.